signalfx/splunk-otel-collector-chart/MIGRATION-TO-SCK.md

 ## Assumptions

-You are running Splunk Connect for Kubernetes(SCK) 1.4.9 and want to migrate to Splunk OpenTelemetry Connector for Kubernetes(SCK-OTEL) 1.0 GA.
-Previous versions of SCK are out of scope, but this guide is applicable for previous versions.
+You are running Splunk Connect for Kubernetes (SCK) 1.4.9 and want to migrate to Splunk OpenTelemetry Collector for Kubernetes.
+Previous versions of the SCK are out of scope, but this guide still applies.
 You might encounter some version specific issues (such as missing/changed config options) but that shouldn't prevent you from proceeding with migration.

 ## Changes in Components